 - Stored water

-What other hygiene items would you add?
-Many people underestimate the power of keeping clean during a disaster or emergency situation, but the simple act of taking care of yourself has great impact on your outlook on life!
+It’s not uncommon to lose power and water in an emergency.
+Never underestimate the power of keeping clean during a disaster or emergency.
+The simple act of taking care of yourself has a significant impact on your outlook on life!

-Assess the hygiene items on this list and let me know down in the comments what personal hygiene supplies are the most important for you and your needs.
+What personal hygiene supplies are the most important for you and your needs?

 Latest posts by Erin Foster (see all)